zacharyr0th/website/public/articles/a-birds-eye-view.md

 Crypto builders have developed various approaches to generating yields with varying degrees of legitimacy and sustainability.
 Some mechanisms represent genuine financial innovation, but others - particularly centralized platforms like the now-defunct Celsius - have proved to be poorly regulated and over-leveraged systems that misrepresented risks.
 I met Alex Mashinsky, Celsius' CEO, a few months before the collapse, and he was dead-eyed.
 On the other hand, liquidity pools are an example of legitimate yield generation that democratizes access to trading profits.

-As opposed to centralized platforms like Celsius, Automated Market Makers (AMMs) are smart contracts deployed on blockchains that enable asset trading through algorithmically managed liquidity pools—which is effectively what a DEX is.
-These systems compensate liquidity providers in two primary ways: through a share of trading fees or through incentive token distributions.
+Unlike centralized platforms like Celsius, Automated Market Makers (AMMs) are smart contracts deployed on blockchains that enable asset trading through algorithmically managed liquidity pools—which is effectively what a DEX is.
+These systems compensate liquidity providers in two primary ways: through a share of trading fees or incentive token distributions.

 Below are the top DEXes by 7-day average fees across various blockchains: